CQCL/tierkreis/tierkreis/docs/user_guide/core_concepts.rst

 They are independent and loosely coupled and represent an atomic operation in the workflow.
 Still, they can consume large amounts of resources and running time.
 While they can maintain state for the duration of their lifetime in the context of the workflow they are stateless.
-They simpl act on their inputs and produce outputs, which are linked to other tasks.
+They simply act on their inputs and produce outputs, which are linked to other tasks.

 Workflows